alex404/goal/README.md

 ## Geometry

 *goal-geometry* provides the basic types and classes which drive the manifold/geometry based approach of Goal.
-Points and manifold, multilinear and dual spaces, and function spaces and multilayer neural networks, and generic optimization routines are defined here.
+Points and manifolds, multilinear and dual spaces, function spaces and multilayer neural networks, and generic optimization routines are defined here.